 Events in November

-24 Nov – 06 Jan – Winter Wonder Weeks Leiden = The city of Leiden also turns the festivities right up from November until January, with many events and attractions celebrating the arrival of Sinterklaas and Christmas.
+Nov – Jan (full dates TBA) – Winter Wonder Weeks Leiden = The city of Leiden also turns the festivities right up from November until January, with many events and attractions celebrating the arrival of Sinterklaas and Christmas.
 There are markets, ice-skating rinks, a parade and so much more.
-The dates for 2020/2021 aren’t available yet, so check out the website for a full list!
+The dates for 2020/2021 aren’t available yet, so check out the website closer to November.

-29 Nov – 20 Jan – Amsterdam Light Festival = From November until the end of January the canals of Amsterdam are lit up with light installations by artists from around the world.
+Nov – Jan (full dates TBA) – Amsterdam Light Festival = From November until the end of January the canals of Amsterdam are lit up with light installations by artists from around the world.
 You can explore the route on foot or by canal tour and it definitely brightens up the cold and dark months!
 Again, check for the 2020/2021 dates later in the year.

 The Country and Christmas Fair = I mentioned it already but visiting Castle de Haar when it was all decked out for Christmas was one of the most magical experiences I had last year.
 If you still need convincing check out the blog post (including a video!) with all the stunning photos here.